-In the case of a grade of MP or F in a research-related course, the student's TAC will be notified as soon as possible by the Graduate School.
-If a TAC has not been established, the Program's Graduate Education Committee will be notified.
-The Committee may meet with the student and submit a plan of remediation to the Graduate School within two (2) weeks of receiving the notification.
-Before assigning a grade of F in a research-related course, the mentor must notify the Program director of the reason(s) for the grade, and document that the student has been given written warning of their unsatisfactory performance and potential remedies.
+In the case of a grade of MP or F in a research-related course, the student's TAC and Program Director will be notified as soon as possible by the Graduate School.
+If a TAC has not been established, the Program Director will be notified.
+The Program Director or designee will meet with the student and mentor.
+A plan of remediation, signed by student, mentor, program director and TAC (if appropriate) must be submitted to the Graduate School within two (2) weeks of the preceding term's grade submission deadline.
+Before assigning a grade of F in a research-related course, the mentor must notify the Program director of the reason(s) for the grade, documenting that the student has been given written warning of their unsatisfactory performance and potential remedies.